 Frank’s topic is “Link Building – the Good, the Bad, the Effective”.
 He’ll be outlining numerous ways to acquire links.
 Knowing Frank, we bet there’ll be some innovative tactics involved.

-Jenny’s presentation is entitled “Internal Link Optimization“.
+Jenny’s presentation is entitled “Internal Link Optimization in a SNAP“.
 She’ll be sharing case studies and success stories of clients who have seen significant improvements in organic performance as a result of nothing more than internal link optimization.
 Of particular interest will be her all-new case studies and never before seen SNAP method:

 Jeremy Knauff is the founder of Spartan Media and brings nearly two decades of experience to the table.
 His Tampa-based digital marketing agency, Spartan Media, leverages web design, search engine optimization, social media, and more, to help clients increase exposure, earn more customers, and build the business they deserve.
 Spartan Media serves all industries, but specializes in clients within the construction industry.